wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 _You are strongly advised to not abuse this, please, and to only travel if absolutely necessary._

+## I have taken the vaccine for Covid-19.
+Can I get an exemption for SHN? {#shn-vaccine}

+No. There are currently no policies that exempt those who have been vaccinated against Covid-19 from their SHN obligations.

 ## Can I serve my SHN at my residence in Singapore? {#shn-own-home}